Gainaboina-Madhu/slr-height-weight-prediction/README.md

 Suitable for linear regression due to direct proportional relationship

-⚠ Important Note:
+⚠️ Important Note:
-Prediction accuracy depends on dataset size, height distribution, and absence of extreme outliers.
+Prediction accuracy depends on dataset size, distribution of height values, and absence of extreme outliers.

 🧠 Theory: Simple Linear Regression